skyluf/skyluf/README.md

 # Hey There, I'm Skyluf!

 I'm a rookie programmer.
-Im familiar with JS, Average CSS user and python.
+I'm familiar with JS, CSS and python.

-Im currently learning Kotlin, Java, And Dart.
+I'm currently learning C++.